by Nebula Haze

 - Take Pics from Different Angles

-- Camera Settings to Play With
+- Camera Settings that Improve Pictures

-- Fix Wrong Colors Using Picture Editing Software
+- Fix Levels with Picture Editing Software

 One thing I’ve really learned from growing marijuana is that sometimes it’s the little things we miss that can make a huge difference in our workload, save us time, or give us effortlessly better results.